Waksuu/waksuu.github.io/index.md

-# Black box Integration Testing React components connected to Redux
+# Black box testing React components connected to Redux

 Whats the better way to make your code more maintainable and easier to change in the future than writing tests?
 Probably hiring a bunch of interns to test code manually after each commit, but we don't have time and money for that so tests will have to do.